melvynator/ELK_twitter/README.md

 The offered pipeline can be modelized by the following flow chart:

 ![alt text](https://github.com/melvynator/ELK_twitter/blob/master/img/pipeline.png "Pipeline")

+Here are some slides that present the logstash part of the pipeline: https://www.slideshare.net/hypto/machine-learning-in-a-twitter-etl-using-elk .

 Let's have a look to the different part that are covered by this pipeline: